So far in these security articles, we've discussed the measures we take to ensure that there is no

 (Bonus 5th option) Exporting - If you're really paranoid about only having your data in the cloud,

 no problem.
-Just go to the export page in your settings section and you can download a complete list
+Just go to the export page in your settings section and you can download your data anytime

 Database failover -